 Although understanding the variability of manageability across ecological networks is an useful result itself, we also wanted to test whether invasion status has an impact on the observed manageability values.
 We therefore used a set of generalised linear models (with binomial error structure) to investigate the effect of invasion status while also controlling for factors related to species richness, since one might naively expect to see a negative relationship between diversity and manageability (Menge 1995).
 These covariates included the total number of species, plant richness, pollinators richness, the ratio of plants to pollinators richness, and the study site (as a two level factor).
 We assessed competing models by comparing the Akaike Information Criterion corrected for small sample sizes (AICc), and report results for the most parsimonious model.

-We next explored whether real networks differ in their architecture from random ones in a way that affects manageability.
+We next explored whether real networks differ in their architecture from random ones in a concerted way that affects manageability.
 Previous research indicates a direct link between a network's degree distribution and the number of nodes necessary to fully control it (Liu et al. 2011), but the strength and applicability of this relationship has not been tested for in weighted ecological networks.
 We therefore compared the manageability of the empirical networks to networks generated by two null models which varied in terms of the constraints they impose.
-The first set was generated by maintaining each species' degree (its number of interactions) while varying the number of visits per species.
-Finally, the third set of random networks maintained the species' strength (its total sum of visits) while varying their degrees.
+The first set was generated by maintaining each species' degree (its number of interactions) while allowing the number of visits per species to vary.
+The second set of random networks maintained each species' strength (its total sum of visits) while allowing their degrees to vary.
 Randomisations were generated using vegan 2.3-3 (Oksansen et al. 2016).
 After generating the randomized networks under these two schemes, we then calculated the mutual dependences and interaction asymmetries of each and determined their manageability using our maximum matching framework Finally, we calculated the average rank (akin to a p-value) of the manageability of each empirical network compared to the corresponding manageabilites of each set of 999 randomisations.

 Beyond network structure, the dependency asymmetry plays a fundamental role in determining the direction of control in each two-species interaction and therefore has the potential to influence the network manageability results above.
 We therefore performed an additional randomisation in which we kept the structure of network constant but randomised the direction of the interaction asymmetries.
 That is, we first calculated the asymmetries for each community and then shuffled the direction of the link between each pair of species.
-Similar as to the other null models, we calculated the average rank of the empirical manageability as compared to those of the randomisations.
+Similar as to the other null models, we calculated the average ranks of the empirical manageability when compared to those of the randomisations.

 Relative importance of species